·

 This post contains affiliate links for products we love.

-I believe part of the reason it works is because it eliminates the chance to argue or debate the answer.
+I believe part of the reason this method works is because it eliminates the chance to argue or debate the answer.
 It’s a clear way to set a boundary without fuss.
+And kids thrive when the boundaries are straightforward.

-So when my son started bugging me about the snack and I already said no, I said “1.”
-The countdown began.
+So when my son started bugging me about the snack, and I already said no, I started counting, “1.”

-It takes a little bit of time for your child to understand what’s happening, but eventually they get it.
+It takes a little time for your child to understand what’s happening, but eventually, with practice, they get it.

-Since we’ve implemented the strategies from this book we’ve had so much less arguing!
+Since implementing the strategies from this book, we’ve had so much less arguing!

-I do find moments to teach our kids social emotional skills using my words, but in the heat of the moment I’ve noticed using less words is best for our family.
+I still find moments to teach our kids social emotional skills using my words, but in the heat of the moment, I’ve noticed using fewer words is best for our family.

-Test it out, see what happens when you use less words in the heat of the moment.
+Test it out, and see what happens when you use fewer words in the heat of the moment.
 I also highly recommend reading 1-2-3 Magic.
-There is no arguing, yelling or spanking involved.
+There is no arguing, yelling, or spanking involved.

-Lastly, Parenting isn’t easy.
-There is always something we could be doing better.
+Lastly, I want to encourage you.
+Parenting isn’t easy, and there is always something we could be doing better.
 But I like to think of it as a journey.
-I’m learning along the way and making the best of each moment.
+We won’t be perfect parents, and that’s okay.
+Perfection isn’t required.
+It is valuable to stay teachable and learn along the way, making the best of each moment.

 How do you handle correction in your home?
 Have you found talking or rationalizing makes an impact one way or another?
 I’d love to hear from you in the comments below!